eskimoblood/vscode-create-test/README.md

 ### Test file template

 You can specify a template that is used to create the new test.
-In the template you can add placeholders for the `moduleName` and the `modulePath`.
+In the template you can add placeholders for the `moduleName` and the `modulePath` and `findPath`.
+While the first two are based on the module and used like simple placeholders, `findPath` gets a path string passed like this `${findPath('/test/utils/foo')}`.The passed path must be relative to the project root.
+The statment then will be replace by the path relative to the test file.

 The default is

 ```
 ["import ${moduleName} from '${modulePath}'"]